gfarnadi/gfarnadi.github.io/student.md

 [EQUAL Lab Wiki](https://equallab.notion.site/equallab/Welcome-to-EQUAL-Lab-462877a5e7434f778fadb101d2b70144)

 ## Open Opportunities
-The EQUAL lab has **two Ph.D. and one post-doc position at McGill University for Fall 2024**, focusing on **algorithmic fairness and privacy of deep learning and generative models**.
-If you have a solid background and keen interest in **responsible AI** and are excited about joining our lab, please follow the application instructions below.
+The EQUAL lab has **two Ph.D. and one post-doc position at McGill University for Fall 2025**, focusing on **algorithmic fairness and privacy of deep learning and generative models**.
+I do not hire master students for Fall 2025.
+If you have a solid background and keen interest in **responsible AI** and are excited about joining our lab, please apply through [MILA’s request for supervision](https://mila.quebec/en/supervision-requests/) (deadline Decemeber 1, 2024)

 ## Current students